vuongxuongminh/laravel-async/README.md

 ## Compare with queue

-You can feel this extension look like queue and thing why not using queue?
+You can feel this package look like queue and thing why not using queue?

 Queue is a good choice for common async jobs.
-This extension using in cases end-user need to get response in single request but it's a heavy things need to using several processes for calculation or IO heavy operations.
+This package using in cases end-user need to get response in single request but it's a heavy things need to using several processes for calculation or IO heavy operations.
 And it no need to run a queue listener.